mozeyada/CyberPrompt/README.md

 - **CySecBench** → Provided the rubric baseline, but static & cost-blind
 - **DefenderBench** → Added SOC-like diversity, but no GRC scoring or token analysis
 - **Chroma** → Inspired adaptive query generation, but not tuned for cybersecurity
-- **CyberCQBench** → Unifies all three with FSP bias mitigation + cost analytics for real-world SOC/GRC
+- **CyberCQBench** → Unifies all three with FSP bias mitigation + cost analytics + length variant analysis for comprehensive SOC/GRC research

 **Q: How does it track cost vs quality?**
 A: Each evaluation logs tokens, API pricing, and 7-dimension rubric scores.
 Dashboards visualize cost–quality trade-offs per model, scenario, and task length.

 **Q: Why is this important now?**
 A: AI adoption in SOC and GRC is exploding, but without transparent benchmarking, organizations risk overspending and failing compliance checks.
-CyberCQBench ensures responsible, cost-effective use.
+CyberCQBench ensures responsible, cost-effective use with academic-grade reproducibility.

+**Q: What makes the dataset special?**
+A: 952 research-grade prompts with controlled length variants (Short ≤300, Medium 301-800, Long >800 tokens) enabling systematic studies of prompt length effects on LLM performance and cost efficiency.

 ## Configuration